oracle-livelabs/database/tmm-run-sample-apps/run-xa-app/run-xa-app.md

 ## Introduction

-Run the XA sample application to transfer an amount from one department to another and to understand how you can use Transaction Manager for Microservices to coordinate XA transactions.
+Run the XA sample application to transfer an amount from one department to another and to understand how you can use Transaction Manager for Microservices (MicroTx) to coordinate XA transactions.

-The sample application code is available in the Transaction Manager for Microservices distribution.
-The Transaction Manager for Microservices library files are already integrated with the sample application code.
+The sample application code is available in the MicroTx distribution.
+The MicroTx library files are already integrated with the sample application code.

-Estimated Lab Time: 20 minutes
+Estimated Lab Time: *20 minutes*

 ### About XA Sample Application

 The following figure shows a sample XA application, which contains several microservices.
 ![Microservices in the XA sample applications](./images/xa-sample-app-simple.png)

-The sample application demonstrates how you can develop microservices that participate in XA transactions while using Transaction Manager for Microservices to coordinate the transactions.
+The sample application demonstrates how you can develop microservices that participate in XA transactions while using MicroTx to coordinate the transactions.
 When you run the Teller application, it withdraws money from one department and deposits it to another department by creating an XA transaction.
 Within the XA transaction, all actions such as withdraw and deposit either succeed, or they all are rolled back in case of a failure of any one or more actions.

-For more details, see [About the Sample XA Application](https://docs.oracle.com/en/database/oracle/transaction-manager-for-microservices/22.3/tmmdg/set-sample-applications.html#GUID-A181E2F7-00B4-421F-9EF9-DB8BF76DD53F) in *Transaction Manager for Microservices Developer Guide*.
+For more details, see [About the Sample XA Application](https://docs.oracle.com/en/database/oracle/transaction-manager-for-microservices/22.3/tmmdg/set-sample-applications.html#GUID-A181E2F7-00B4-421F-9EF9-DB8BF76DD53F) in the *Transaction Manager for Microservices Developer Guide*.

 ### Objectives